raphael-njamo/meteofrance/README.md

 * `date` is the date for which to scrape data, in `DD-MM-YYYY` format.
 ### Advanced
 Settings can be tweaked in the `settings.py` file.
 For example, you can increase the number of concurrent requests made to be able to scrape faster.
 If you have access to a proxy server, you can use that too.
+Just add it in the `middleware.py` file, and uncomment the corresponding setting in the settings file.
 Information can be found in the `Scrapy` documentation.